datatogether/website/content/posts/04_stewardship.md

 * Andrew Russel & Lee Vinsel, [Hail the maintainers](https://aeon.co/essays/innovation-is-overvalued-maintenance-often-matters-more), 2016
 *  LTER (1990): [Long-Term Ecological Research and the Invisible Present, and Long-Term Ecological Research and the Invisible Place](https://lternet.edu/wp-content/themes/ndic/library/pdf/reports/Number%209.pdf)

+---

+*Data Together is a community of people building a better future for data.
+We engage in a monthly [Reading Group](https://github.com/datatogether/reading_datatogether) on themes relevant to information and ethics.
+Participants' backgrounds range decentralized web protocols, data archiving, ethical frameworks, and citizen science.*

+*This reading group is something your own collective can do too!
+We encourage you to draw on [our notes document template for this month's topic](https://hackmd.io/kKt8JbHvSzC6NnK6OgccWQ).
+The template lists readings, calls out themes, and suggests discussion questions.*

+*This blog post is derived from our conversation, but is not a replica of it; we rearrange and paraphrase throughout.
+See the [recorded call](https://youtu.be/fbJUSvO_Xvc) for the full discussion!*